Lexus Financial Services - PPI Check & Claim Service

 You can still make a PPI claim under the 'Plevin' legal ruling.
 If Lexus Financial Services charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from Lexus Financial Services
+Recover your PPI from Lexus Financial Services due to undisclosed commission

 How we can help with your Lexus Financial Services 'Plevin' PPI claim

 MoneyPlus Legal is a Plevin PPI Claims specialist, our core focus is on helping consumers who were sold PPI to use all available and possible options to obtain a legal remedy for compensation of undisclosed & high commission from the finance provider.

 Don't worry if you’re unsure whether you are eligible to make a claim under the Plevin ruling, MoneyPlus Legal will always conduct a full review of all your PPI credit agreement(s) to establish whether there is a case for unfair relationship.

 MoneyPlus legal will use their extensive 'Plevin' based PPI claims experience to investigate, negotiate and settle any claim as quickly as possible.
 Throughout the claim process, you will be kept informed.
 The Plevin PPI Check and claim service is simple and completed on a no win no fee basis*.

 MoneyPlus Legal will call you to discuss your potential claim, confirm some details & explain the next steps to progress your claim.